 Microsoft Defender for Cloud

-Secure your multi-cloud infrastructure.
+Secure your multicloud infrastructure.

 Gain visibility across your entire organization.

-An XDR platform is an SaaS-based security tool that draws on an enterprise’s existing security tools, integrating them into a centralized security system.
+An XDR platform is a SaaS-based security tool that draws on an enterprise’s existing security tools, integrating them into a centralized security system.
 An XDR pulls raw telemetry data from across multiple tools like cloud applications, email security, identity, and access management.
 Using AI and machine learning, the XDR then performs automatic analysis, investigation, and response in real time.
-XDR also correlates security alerts into larger incidents, allowing security teams greater visibility into attacks, and provide incident prioritization, helping analysts understand the risk level of the threat.
+XDR also correlates security alerts into larger incidents, allowing security teams greater visibility into attacks, and provides incident prioritization, helping analysts understand the risk level of the threat.

 XDR is a natural evolution from endpoint detection and response (EDR), which primarily focuses on endpoint security.
 XDR broadens EDR’s scope, offering integrated security across a wider range of products, from networks and servers to cloud-based applications and endpoints.
 XDR offers flexibility and integration across an enterprise’s range of existing security tools and products.

-Native XDR systems integrate with an enterprise’s existing portfolio of security tools, while hybrid XDR also uses third party integrations for telemetry data collection.
+Native XDR systems integrate with an enterprise’s existing portfolio of security tools, while hybrid XDR also uses third-party integrations for telemetry data collection.